ZETALVX/Introducing_me/Introducing_me.md

 👋 Hi, I’m @ZETALVX

 👀 I’m interested in tecnology and software delevoping.
-I work as an IT support and in my spare time I enjoy developing automation software, utilities and apps/games.
+I work as an IT support and in my spare time I enjoy to develop automation software, utilities and apps/games.
 I've been following some interesting projects recently, you can follow my channels for more details.

 📫 You can find me here: